Emmasi/LCube/_posts/thirdePost.md

 ---
 title: Vas-Stickan simple Xamarin App
 date: 2021-06-08
 description: I have started to write a crossplattform app with Xamarin for ios, windows and Android devices.
 I started using Xamarin a year ago.
+But did not get anywhere.
+I restarted now and decided to make a Hello world applikation in the form of a slider.
 img: /dataimg.jpg
 alt: blåtonade bilder av dator
 ---